 More than 700 fun runners jogged the five-mile route around the grounds of Blenheim Palace, Oxfordshire.
 Hailed as the most successful OX5 Run to date for the hospital - it’s expected to raise over £50,000 once all the sponsorship is received at the end of June.

-My client recruitment firm Allen Associates, sponsors of the charity fun run,
+My client recruitment firm Allen Associates, sponsors of t

 were delighted with the media coverage leveraged in the regional media, (BBC Oxford, JackFM, Oxford Mail, BBC TV South and ITV Meridian) and with the national media attention on the day and post- event (Daily Telegraph, Metro, Hello, Daily Express, Daily Mail etc).